 Elizabeth is an associate in the firm’s Litigation and Enforcement group.
 She focuses her practice on white collar criminal defense, governmental and internal investigations, and related civil litigation.
 Her experience includes representing companies in matters involving the Foreign Corrupt Practices Act, government enforcement actions, internal investigations, compliance matters, and complex commercial litigation.

 - Representing a public company in an SEC accounting investigation.

 - Conducting investigation in India for a medical device company into alleged fraud and corruption.

-- Representing a medical device company pursuant to its global anti-corruption resolution with the United States Security Exchange Commission, and its ongoing independent compliance consultant oversight through 2020.
+- Representing a medical device company pursuant to its global anti-corruption resolution with the SEC, and its ongoing independent compliance consultant oversight through 2020.

-- Conducting investigations in Brazil and India for a leading global life sciences company into alleged fraud and corruption.
+- Conducting investigations in Brazil, India, and Mexico for a leading global life sciences company into alleged fraud and corruption.

 - Assisting with a global post-merger anti-corruption risk assessment for a publicly-traded multinational pharmaceutical company following a material acquisition of another multinational.